 In 1839, King Louis Philippe sent Alphonse Dubois to the Republic of Texas to represent the interests of France in the new nation.
 He began building the Creole-style house to entertain and impress, but left the house for others to complete in 1841.
-It is downtown Austin’s oldest building.
+The State Historic Site is downtown Austin’s oldest building.

 More East Austin Historic Sites

 - The Dedrick Hamilton House, owned by one of the first freed slaves in Austin, Thomas Dedrick, is now the centerpiece of Austin’s African American Cultural Heritage District.
 912 E. 11th St.

 - Victory Grill was a stop on the “Chitlin Circuit” that brought name entertainers of color to Austin starting in 1947.
 1104 E. 11th St.

 - Huston-Tillotson University traces its beginning to 1876, with buildings from 1911 and 1914.
 1820 E. Eighth St.

 - Today, the Huston-Tillotson Rams are based at Downs Field, a historic baseball field that was home to negro minor league team the Austin Black Senators in the early 1900s.
 2816 E. 12th St.

 - Nearby are Historic neighborhoods Guadalupe, San Bernard, Willow-Spence and Swede Hill.